-Here are other variations or innovations to make the roller foot work extra well with those tough-on-the-machine fabrics.
+Here are other variations or innovations to make the sewing machine roller foot work extra well with those tough-on-the-machine fabrics.

 - Cross hatching imprinted on the roller metal helps with gripping the fabrics firmly.
-It act in conjunction with the feed dogs giving more control over the fabric guiding thick fabrics through the rollers.
+It acts in conjunction with the feed dogs giving more control over the fabric and guiding thick fabrics through the rollers.

-- A clear view through to the fabrics through a clear view plastic foot showing the fabric beneath the rollers and the stitching line.
-A clear view stops bunching before it begins as the seamstress can see how the fabric is moving through the roller foot.
+- Clear roller feet have a clear view of the fabrics beneath the rollers showing the stitching line.
+A clear view stops bunching before it begins, as the sewer can see how the fabric is moving through the roller foot.

-- A high shank hinged foot is especially suited to industrial machines.
-The high shank gives more spice for the foot to work in and the hinged design gives a more flexible movement.
+- A high shank hinged roller foot is especially suited to industrial machines.
+The high shank gives more spice for the foot to work in, and the hinged design gives a more flexible movement.

 Roller Foot for Leather and Vinyl